ButcherDing/ines-chuaqui/README.md

 ## Status

-App is fully functional but in preview, pending additional copy and image assets from the artist.
-You can visit and test the site at: [ines-chuaqui-preview.netlify.app](https://ines-chuaqui-preview.netlify.app/)
+App is fully functional but in preview as the artist sources a print supplier.
+You can visit and try it out at: [ines-chuaqui-preview.netlify.app](https://ines-chuaqui-preview.netlify.app/)

-Functional Testing is in progress, though testing was never within the project's budget, so it is happening at a slower pace (pro-bono).
+The project has undergone extensive manual testing, as agreed with client.
+Though unit testing was never within the project's budget, I am writing these (with Jest, React Testing Library) on a pro-bono basis, as a personal project.

 ## Additional Info